 Here is a list of important things to do before you leave the military:

 - Enroll in the Transition Assistance Program (TAP).
-TAP gives armed forces members access to employment information and training within 180 days of their separation or retirement.
+TAP gives armed forces members access to employment information and training.
+Servicemembers begin TAP within 1 year of their separation, or 2 years before their retirement.
 Explore career ideas, learn job search strategies, and pick up skills for your job search, such as resume writing and interview skills.

 - Ask about VA benefits.
 The VA provides numerous benefits that can help you once you’ve entered civilian life.
 These range from health care and home loans to college education and job training benefits.